fschlatt/clubs_gym/README.md

 ## Limitations

-Even though the library is aimed to be as general as possible, it currently has a couple limitations:
+Even though the library is designed to be as general as possible, it currently has a couple limitations:
 * Only integer chip denominations are supported
 * The evaluator only works for sub decks of the standard 52 card deck as well as a maximum of 5 card poker hands
 * Draw and stud poker games are not supported